-William Happer, the Cyrus Fogg Brackett Professor Emeritus in the Department of Physics at Princeton University, is a specialist in modern optics, optical and radiofrequency spectroscopy of atoms and molecules, radiation propagation in the atmosphere, and spin-polarized atoms and nuclei.
+William Happer, Senior Fellow at the Independent Institute and the Cyrus Fogg Brackett Professor Emeritus in the Department of Physics at Princeton University, is a specialist in modern optics, optical and radiofrequency spectroscopy of atoms and molecules, radiation propagation in the atmosphere, and spin-polarized atoms and nuclei.
 He is also noted for work in climate-related physics.

 Dr. Happer received a B.S. degree in physics from the University of North Carolina in l960 and the Ph.D. degree in physics from Princeton University in l964.
 He began his academic career in 1964 at Columbia University as a member of the research and teaching staff of the Physics Department.
 While serving as a Professor of Physics he also served as Co-Director of the Columbia Radiation Laboratory from 1971 to 1976, and Director from 1976 to 1979.
 In l980 he joined the faculty at Princeton University.
 On August 5, 1991 he was appointed Director of Energy Research in the Department of Energy (DOE) by President George W. Bush.
 While serving in that capacity under Secretary of Energy James Watkins, he oversaw a basic research budget of some $3 billion, which included much of the federal funding for high energy and nuclear physics, materials science, magnetic confinement fusion, environmental and climate science, the human genome project, and other areas.
 He remained at the DOE until May 31, 1993 to help the Clinton Administration during the transition period.
 He was reappointed Professor of Physics at Princeton University on June 1, 1993, and named Eugene Higgens Professor of Physics and Chair of the University Research Board from 1995 to 2005.
 From 2003 until his retirement in 2014, he held the Cyrus Fogg Brackett Chair of Physics.
 From 2018 to 2019 he served as Deputy to the President and first Senior Director of Emerging Technologies at the National Security Council.